Xiangyu-Hu/SPHinXsys/README.md

 for both particle-based and mesh-based discretization.
 Due to the unified computational framework, SPHinXsys is able to carry out simulation and optimization at the same time.
 For more information on the SPHinXsys project, please check the project website: <https://www.sphinxsys.org>.

+You are also welcomed to check [SPHinXsim](https://github.com/Xiangyu-Hu/SPHinXsim), which is an multi-physics simulator based on SPHinXsys with interactive visualization and particle generation.
+SPHinXsim provides independent C++, Python and large language model (LLM) user interfaces.

 ## Examples at a glance